 Every day, unforeseen circumstances threaten Otter Tail County.
 Possibilities range from loss of property or jobs to loss of life can be seen from natural, technological, and human-caused hazards.
 As a result of those unforeseen circumstances, Otter Tail County developed its first All-Hazard Mitigation Plan in 2008, with the goal of identifying the hazards and threats that pose risk to our communities.

-Currently under revision, the All-Hazard Mitigation Plan documents the desired outcomes and progress Otter Tail County and local communities have made in mitigating - eliminating or reducing the impact of - each threat and hazard.
+Currently under revision, the All-Hazard Mitigation Plan documents the progress Otter Tail County and local communities have made in mitigating - eliminating or reducing the impact of - each threat and hazard.
 It also identifies further action steps that can be taken to continue to reduction of hazards and their impacts.

 Hazards and threats currently detailed in the plan include: